lmas/thesis/thesis.typ

 for example:
-neural networks, support vector machines (a linear classification model), decision trees (a rules-based prediction model), k-nearest neighbor (a distance based model),
+neural networks, support vector machines (a linear classification model), decision trees (a rules-based prediction model), k-nearest neighbour (a distance based model),
 DBSCAN (a clustering model),
 or any mix of multiple models.
 But these models have shared problems of requiring extensive training data before